-- 1. Interest arising in a Contracting State and paid to a resident of the other Contracting State shall be taxable only in that other State, provided such resident is the beneficial owner of the interest. - 2.
-The term "interest" as used in this Article means income from debt-claims of every kind, whether or not secured by mortgage and whether or not carrying a right to participate in the debtor's profits, and in particular, income from government securities and income from bonds or debentures, including premiums and prizes attaching to such securities, bonds or debentures, as well as all other income assimilated to income from money lent by the laws of the State in which the income arises but does not include any income which is treated as a dividend under Article 10.
-Penalty charges for late payment shall not be regarded as interest for the purposes of this Article. - 3.
-The provisions of paragraph 1 shall not apply if the beneficial owner of the interest, being a resident of a Contracting State, carries on business in the other Contracting State in which the interest arises, through a permanent establishment situated therein, or performs in that other State independent personal services from a fixed base situated therein, and the debt-claim in respect of which the interest is paid is effectively connected with such permanent establishment or fixed base.
-In such case, the provisions of Article 7 or Article 14, as the case may be, shall apply. - 4.
+1. Interest arising in a Contracting State and paid to a resident of the other Contracting State may be taxed in that other State.

+- 2. However, such interest may also be taxed in the Contracting State in which it arises and according to the laws of that State, but if the recipient is the beneficial owner of the interest the tax so charged shall not exceed 10 per cent of the gross amount of the interest. - 3.
+Notwithstanding the provisions of paragraph 2, interest arising in one of the Contracting States shall be exempted from tax in that State if: - (a) the payer of the interest is the Government of that State, a political subdivision or a local authority thereof; or - (b) the interest is paid to the Government of the other Contracting State, a political subdivision or a local authority thereof, or to institutions or bodies (including financial institutions) wholly owned by that other State or subdivision or authority, or the Central Bank of that other State; or - (c) the interest is paid to any institution or body (including a financial institution) in relation to loans made in application of an agreement concluded between the Governments of the Contracting States. - 4.
+The term "interest" as used in this Article means income from debt-claims of every kind, whether or not secured by mortgage and whether or not carrying a right to participate in the debtor's profits, and in particular, income from government securities and income from bonds or debentures, including premiums and prizes attaching to such securities, bonds or debentures.
+Penalty charges for late payment shall not be regarded as interest for the purposes of this Article. - 5.
+The provisions of paragraphs 1, 2 and 3 shall not apply if the beneficial owner of the interest, being a resident of a Contracting State, carries on business in the other Contracting State in which the interest arises, through a permanent establishment situated therein, or performs in that other State independent personal services from a fixed base situated therein, and the debt-claim in respect of which the interest is paid is effectively connected with such permanent establishment or fixed base.
+In such case, the provisions of Article 7 or Article 14, as the case may be, shall apply. - 6.
+Interest shall be deemed to arise in a Contracting State when the payer is a resident of that State.
+Where, however, the person paying the interest, whether he is a resident of a Contracting State or not, has in a Contracting State a permanent establishment or a fixed base in connection with which the indebtedness on which the interest is paid was incurred, and such interest is borne by such permanent establishment or fixed base, then such interest shall be deemed to arise in the State in which the permanent establishment or fixed base is situated. - 7.
 Where, by reason of a special relationship between the payer and the beneficial owner or between both of them and some other person, the amount of the interest, having regard to the debt-claim for which it is paid, exceeds the amount which would have been agreed upon by the payer and the beneficial owner in the absence of such relationship, the provisions of this Article shall apply only to the last-mentioned amount.
 In such case, the excess part of the payments shall remain taxable according to the laws of each Contracting State, due regard being had to the other provisions of this Convention.